hjeonglim/My_Site/README.md

-Object: Create a website to host my portfolio
+Object: Build a personal portfoilo website

 Technology: Use HTML and CSS in this project